 Are mature students disadvantaged?

-We have many mature students studying with us and depending on what you have done before your change to law, you can even be better placed than your younger counterparts when it comes to obtaining a training contract or pupillage.
-If you’ve worked in a relevant related sector (you’ve worked in insurance and you’re seeking to go into insurance litigation) you may have relevant experience and possibly contacts, which are likely to be of interest for recruiters with specialisms in your area of expertise.
+We have many mature students studying with us and depending on what you have done before your change to law, you may be better placed than younger counterparts when it comes to applying for training opportunities or pupillage.
+If you’ve worked in a relevant related sector (e.g. you’ve worked in insurance and you’re seeking to go into insurance litigation) you may have relevant experience and possibly contacts, which are likely to be of interest for recruiters with specialisms in your area of expertise.

-Can you get a training contract with a 2:2?
+Can I secure a training position with a 2:2?

-Some candidates with a 2:2 may have mitigating circumstances which a firm may take into account or they may be an outstanding candidate in all other respects (their previous academic record, postgraduate qualifications, experience in a highly relevant industry sector of interest to a firm).
+Yes, you can.
+Some candidates with a 2:2 may have mitigating circumstances which a firm can take into account or they may be an outstanding candidate in all other respects (their previous academic record, postgraduate qualifications, experience in a highly relevant industry sector of interest to a firm).

 However having a 2:2 may restrict the type of firms you can apply to – many big City firms require a 2:1 as well as As and Bs at A-Level.
 You may need to be more flexible and determined to achieve your goal and you should try to improve your CV with, for example, relevant work experience.

-I'm applying for training contracts.
-How much will my first/second year count?
+I'm applying for training positions with law firms How much will my first/second year degree results count?

 It will depend on the type of firm you are applying to.
 If you’re targeting large City firms, they want to see consistently strong academics and will therefore look closely at your first, second and third year results, but not all firms will look in that much detail.